Dobytchick/dobytchick/README.md

 ## 🧠 About Me

 - 💻 I specialize in backend systems, game server tooling, and modding
-- 🛠️ Actively working with Garry's Mod servers and S.T.A.L.K.E.R.-inspired projects
+- 🛠️ Actively working with Garry's Mod servers
 - ⚙️ I create addons, modules, and APIs using Go and Lua
 - 🌍 Open-source enthusiast and problem solver